Cyber Attacks Prevention for Small Businesses

-2. Encrypt the data
+2. Encrypt data

-All business information is considered critical.
-From the name of your customers to transaction dates, and most specifically credit card details, they should be kept as private and confidential as possible.
+All business information should be considered critical.
+From the name of your customers to transaction dates, and, of course, credit card details, they should be kept as private and confidential as possible.

-Your goal is to make sure that every data collected through your business, may it be transaction data or employee information, is safely stored to prevent unauthorized access.
+The goal is to make sure that data collected through your business, whether it’s transaction data or employee information, is safely stored to prevent unauthorized access.

-3. Use a strong password
+3. Use strong passwords

 4. Use antivirus

-If there is one thing that could break the immunity of modern computers and servers, it would be none other than a virus.
-There are different kinds of viruses out there, but malware and phishing scams are made to steal sensitive information such as passwords and financial details.
+If there is one thing that could break the immunity of your business’ computers and servers, it would be none other than a virus.
+There are different kinds of viruses out there, but malware and phishing scams are especially common.

 To maintain its efficiency, regularly update your antivirus program and schedule system scans on a consistent basis to help identify possible threats.

 As much as possible, don’t use free firewalls or those that come bundled with your computer.
 Instead, opt for powerful ones that are reliable, efficient, tested, and affordable.

 6. Update operating systems

 Always keep your operating system up to date.
 Updates are made and released to the public to keep user’s data protected.
-While using previous versions won’t do harm on your business, however, it makes your system vulnerable to cyber attacks.
+While using previous versions won’t do harm on your business, however, it makes your system vulnerable to cyberattacks.

 7. Intrusion Detection Systems

 Commonly known as IDS, Intrusion Detection Systems is a software or device that monitors your system for any malicious activity or policy violations.

 Modern IDS are equipped with alarm notifications, while some do have the ability to access new signatures generated by the vendor or other users.
-Though, keep in mind that IDS should be regularly updated to keep its signature database reliable.

 8. Backup your data

 What if that system contains all valuable information that serves as the backbone of your business?
 How could you restore them?
 What if you don’t have backup data available?

-This serves as a reinforcement should there be cases of security threats.
+This serves as a reinforcement should there be a security breach.
 And in the event of an attack, you won’t lose all pertinent information keeping your business up and running.

 9. Access to restricted information

 Aside from malware and phishing scams, keeping your sensitive data open to anyone invites vulnerability to fraudulent activities.

 As a small business owner, it is important to restrict access to sensitive information only to a few people.
 Likewise, you should establish a controlled environment where devices connected within the business network are only those that are approved.

 10. Appoint a security expert

 The last tip on how to protect against cyber attacks is to seek help from trusted professionals.
-Owners just like you have mountain-sized loads of responsibilities and monitoring the safety of your business in the virtual world is yet another challenge that needs time and effort.
+Owners just like you have mountain-sized loads of responsibilities and monitoring the safety of your business is yet another challenge that needs time and effort.

-To prevent cyber attacks, do not take chances and seek help from security experts.
+To prevent cyberattacks, seek help from security experts.
 These experts can create a strong network for your business while preventing security gaps, as well as system loopholes.